 22. Where can I receive an application for the PN program?

 Go to our "How to Apply" tab for directions and a link for our application form.

 23. Will there be an orientation for accepted practical nursing students?
-Yes, orientation for students accepted into the13AU program will be held on Friday, June 7, 2013 in the evening.
-Orientation for 14SP students will be October 7.
+Yes, orientation for students is online and will be followed by a meeting with your faculty advisor.